emmajanedrews/base-template/_posts/2017-07-18-what-rules-has-fannie-mae-changed-about-qualifying-for-a-loan.md

 {% include pullquote.html %}

-**The second change applies to how Fannie Mae calculates the payment.**Previously, they calculated 1% of the total debt each month.
+**The second change applies to how Fannie Mae calculates the payment.&nbsp;**Previously, they calculated 1% of the total debt each month.
 For example, if you owed $100,000, you had to pay $1,000 a month.
 However, if you were in a forbearance or an income-based payment plan where—for example—you couldn’t make enough to pay $1,000 but you could make enough to pay $180, and they granted you a $180 per month payment plan, they would only use that $180 sum rather than that 1% (or $1,000 sum) to count against your debt-to-income ratio.

 **The third change applies to refinancing process.** This is for homeowners who have student loan debt or have children who have student loan debt and they want to refinance their house with a Fannie Mae loan and use the equity to pay off that debt.